Frequent questions

 Energy Performance Certificates (EPC data) is obtained from the Ministry of Housing, Communities & Local Government.

-The Energy Performance Certificates dataset was last updated 2024-08-30 as well.
+The Energy Performance Certificates dataset was last updated 2025-04-01.
+The inflation data is updated monthly.

 The date that the inspection was actually carried out by the energy assessor